hannutt/traffichelp/README.md

 ![alt text](src/images/dataoftrain-1.png)

 An example image from which the information of the water area called Kipsi has been retrieved. the information displayed is, for example, the water temperature, coordinates and the direction of the wind wave.
+A Google Maps image of the water area can be displayed by clicking on the checkbox. the map image gets the necessary coordinates from the API

 The user can also search for the desired water area using the input field.

 The API search works with the siteNumber value, so the "show site numbers" button searches and displays the names of the water areas and the "siteNumber" values ​​to the user, making it easy for the user to select the desired water area.